 Since we opened our soup kitchen operation in 1983, Tricounty Family Ministries has provided over 5 million meals in hot lunches served three days a week at our Center, meals delivered to the home-bound, and emergency groceries given to families from our food pantry.

 Much of the food used in our kitchen is donated from local retail stores.
 Our volunteer food gatherers continually search the tricounty area in a dilapidated blue van to find stale breads and desserts, meats and produce.
 These and other items are then lovingly recycled into nutritious meals by our dedicated volunteer cooks.

-Can goods and other non-perishable foods are also collected during frequent food drives at area churches, businesses and civic organizations, as well as from retail stores and the local food bank.
+Canned goods and other non-perishable foods are also collected during frequent food drives at area churches, businesses, and civic organizations, as well as from retail stores and the local food bank.